Azure-Samples/active-directory-dotnet-native-multitarget/README.md

 ### Scenario

-The user enters an alias in the organization of interest an presses search.
+The user enters an alias in the organization of interest and presses search.
 If needed, the user is asked to sign in to that organization and to consent for the application to read user's basic profile.
 Then, if the alias is found in the user's organization, the profile of the corresponding user is written in the UI.
 This profile consists in first name, last name, email address, and phone number.
 The picture below shows the UI for a UWP application, but it's really the same for other platforms.

 ![UI](./ReadmeFiles/UI.png)